advance100/doc_webpack/shimming-modules.md

 In some cases webpack cannot parse some file, because it has a unsupported module format or isn't even in a module format.
 Therefore you have many options to convert the file into a module.

 # [[Using loaders]]

 On this page all examples with loaders are inlined into `require` calls.
 This is just for demonstration.
 You may want to configurate them in your configuration.
 Read [[Using loaders]] for more details how to do this.

-# Order of loaders

-In rar cases when you have to apply more than one technique, you need to use the correct order of loaders:

-inlined: `expose!imports!exports`, configuration: expose before imports before exports.

 # Importing